ksreejith16/weekly-assignment-3/README.md

 ## Project Goal

-To design and implement a robust, scalable, and efficient data storage layer for **ShopEZ E-commerce** order data using **Delta Lake on Databricks**.
+To design and implement a robust, scalable, and efficient data storage layer for **E-commerce** order data using **Delta Lake on Databricks**.
 This project demonstrates key Data Lake capabilities required for modern data engineering workflows, ensuring **ACID transactions** and optimized query performance.

 ---